shafi21064/shafi21064/README.md

  <h1 align="center">Hi 👋, I'm Md Shadikul Islam Shafi</h1>

-- 👀 I’m interested in codding
+- 👀 Interested in learning
-- 🌱 Currently I’m learning App development with Flutter
+- 🌱 Currently, I’m learning Backend development with GO
+- 🧑‍💻 Working as an App developer at The Tork
-- 💞️ I’m looking to collaborate in the software industry
+- 💞️ Looking to collaborate in the software industry
 - 📫 How to reach me ...Email- mdshadikulislmashafi@gmail.com
 - 🌏 you can also contact me through Facebook - https://www.facebook.com/shadikul.shafi